 Social media is an amazing place to create FOMO.
 Missing Out, especially for younger generations, is tantamount to tragedy.
 Conversion content can drive this by counting down days until the event, the number of specialty tickets left, and days until early bird specials expire.

 Retention and Advocacy

 Retention and Advocacy are often when the event stops producing the content and instead leans on its stakeholders to create content.
 The best retention and advocacy content is often going to be produced by your attendees.
-By using content created by your attendees you can provide an authentic perspective and social proof that is much more endearing than a brand-created narrative.
+Using content created by your attendees can provide an authentic perspective and social proof that is much more endearing than a brand-created narrative.

 This can also start a recursive content conversation.
 You share content created by attendees.
 Attendees see that you’re spotlighting people like them.
 They share content to be part of the conversation.
 And you have more content that you can share.

 As always, be respectful and legal when resharing content.
 Native reshare features like on Twitter, Facebook, Instagram, and Pinterest are almost always kosher.
 Pulling down content and reposting it requires the express legal permission of the content creator.
 You can read more about rights management of user-generated content in my previous articles and webinars.